How to Write a Cookbook Proposal (Windsor Terrace)

 Diana Kuan is a food writer, illustrator, and cooking teacher in Brooklyn.
 Her book The Chinese Takeout Cookbook was published by Random House/Ballantine in 2012.
 Her work has also appeared in Food & Wine, Time Out New York, The Boston Globe, The Washington Post, and Epicurious.
 When she's not teaching at the Brainery, she does design and illustration work for Plate & Pencil, a shop of food-related art and other goodies.
 You can follow her musings on cooking, eating, and visual storytelling on Twitter and Instagram.

 Have you ever dreamed of writing a cookbook?
 Or a non-fiction narrative related to food?
 If you're a chef, food blogger, or journalist who would like to write a food-centric book, this class unlocks the mysteries of writing a killer book proposal for traditional publishers.

 - How to develop a great angle for your book

 - The mechanics of an irresistible cookbook proposal

 - What goes into a sample chapter

 - Establishing a platform and marketing yourself

 - How advances and royalties work

-If you're a prospective author, come join us for a lively lecture and discussion on how to attract an agent and editor and ultimately, a large reading audience for your work.
+If you're a prospective author, come join us for a lively small-group lecture and discussion on how to attract an agent and editor and ultimately, a large reading audience for your work.